neondatabase/neon/docs/rfcs/025-generation-numbers.md

 generation matches the generation the control plane most recently issued is a member of the cluster in good standing.
 Any node with any older generation ID is not.

+Distinction between generation numbers and Node ID:

+- The purpose of a generation ID is to provide a stronger guarantee of uniqueness than a Node ID.
+- Generation ID is guaranteed to be globally unique across space and time.
+Node ID is not unique in the event of starting a replacement node after an original node is network partitioned, or in the event of a human error starting a replacement node that re-uses a node ID.
+- Node ID is written to disk in a pageserver's configuration, whereas generation number is received at runtime just after startup.
+- The two concepts could be collapsed into one if we used ephemeral node IDs that were only ever used one time, but this makes it harder to efficiently handle the case of the same physical node restarting, where we may want to retain the same attachments as it had before restart, without having to map them to a different node ID.
+- We may in future run the pageserver in a different cluster runtime environment (e.g. k8s) where guaranteeing that the cluster manager (e.g. k8s) doesn't run two concurrent instances with the same node ID is much harder.

 #### Why use per-tenant _and_ per-node generation numbers?

 The essential generation number is the tenant attachment number: this alone would be sufficient